-Metabolism related fatty liver disease (NAFLD/NASH)
+Metabolism associated fatty liver disease (NAFLD/MASLD)

 Overview

-The name Non-Alcoholic Fatty Liver Disease (NAFLD) is used when there is an abnormal collection of fat in the liver without any harmful alcohol intake; defined as more than 20g alcohol each day (1 pint of lager or 2 small glasses of wine) for women and more than 30g alcohol each day (1.5 pints of lager or 3 small glasses of wine) for men.
-When an individual reports harmful alcohol intake and has abnormal fat in their liver due to certain risk factors such as being overweight, the name Fatty Liver Disease is the preferred name.
+MASLD/NAFLD is found when there is an abnormal collection of fat in the liver without harmful alcohol intake; defined as more than 20g alcohol each day (1 pint of lager or 2 small glasses of wine) for women and more than 30g alcohol each day (1.5 pints of lager or 3 small glasses of wine) for men.
+When an individual reports harmful alcohol intake and has abnormal fat in their liver due to certain risk factors such as being overweight, the name metabolism and alcohol related liver disease, MetALD is the preferred name.

-What causes NAFLD?
+What causes MASLD?

-Some common causes of NAFLD are:
+Some common causes of MASLD are:

 • Being overweight or obese